photo by Orin Zebest

 When I was young I mainly wanted to shred.
 My world was all about Joe Satriani, Steve Vai, Dime Bag Darrel and all the other Shred Gods.

 Obviously I bought myself a Joe Satriani Ibanez signature guitar and a Frank Gambale Ibanez signature.
-I also bought an Ovation semi acoustic guitar.
-Why?
-I don’t have a clue.
+I also bought an Ovation semi acoustic guitar, which sounded great plugged in.

-Now I’m older I am more into singer songwriters like Damien Rice, Ray La Montagne, John Mayer, Jack Johnson to name just a few.
-My acoustic guitar is a Santa Cruz OMPW Model and when I play electric guitar I prefer a stratocaster.
+Now that I’m older I am more into singer songwriters like Ryan Adams, Damien Rice, John Mayer, Jack Johnson to name a few.
+My guitars have also changed.
+When I’m into acoustic I play my Santa Cruz OMPW Model and when I want to play blues, jazz or rock I prefer my Epiphone Dot, Vintage Sunburst, which I totally love.

 It’s difficult to choose the right guitar, because there are so many.
 I must say nowadays there is a lot of great guitars for beginners for the money, but then again a lot of crap as well.